Residents Plant Trees In Potholes To Protest Road Disrepair in Texas

 Trees growing in the middle of the road don’t make for a great driving experience, but then, neither do potholes.
 Some residents in one Texas town decided to make a point in protest of the terrible disrepair of their streets.

-According to an MRC TV report, people in Port Arthur, Texas took to the streets to plant trees — in potholes.
+According to an MRC TV report, people in Port Arthur, Texas, took to the streets to plant trees — in potholes.
 One road, 42nd Street, has three enormous potholes in it, and the city government refuses to take action to repair the road.
 While residents don’t entirely agree on the purpose of the trees, the message appears clear.

-One resident named, Jeremie Wilson, said the trees serve as a warning to remind drivers that the humongous holes are there to keep them from damaging their tires or vehicles by accidentally driving through the damaged sections of the street.
+One resident named Jeremie Wilson said the trees serve as a warning to remind drivers that the humongous holes are there to keep them from damaging their tires or vehicles by accidentally driving through the damaged sections of the street.
 However, other residents felt the trees served as a message to authorities who have continued to pass the buck on this rocky issue.

-As the band twenty one pilots sing in their song “Tear In My Heart,” “You fell asleep in my car, I drove the whole time, But that’s ok, I’ll just avoid the holes so you sleep fine, I’m driving here I sit, cursing my government, For not using my taxes to fill holes with more cement.”

-Indeed, these Port Arthur, Texas residents do not appreciate the fact that their city government isn’t doing anything to fill the holes in their broken road on 42nd Street.
+These Port Arthur, Texas residents do not appreciate the fact that their city government isn’t doing anything to fill the holes in their broken road on 42nd Street.

 Creative: "Texas residents plant trees in potholes to protest poor street conditions" https://t.co/fMFUBjXk0h pic.twitter.com/cv20jYUmMP